syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/hiding-prompt-characters.md

 # Hiding Prompt Characters

-When the `HidePromptOnLeave` property is set to true, prompt characters are ignored when control loses focus.
-Again, the prompt characters are restored when the control is focused.
+When the `HidePromptOnLeave` property is set to true, prompt characters are hidden when the control loses focus.
+The prompt characters are restored when the control regains focus.

 {% tabs %}
 {% highlight c# %}